 How Capsaicin Burns Body Fat

 A compound in red chili peppers called capsaicin increases calorie burning.
 A clinical study showed reduced body fat after just 28 days.
-Capsaicin, a compound derived from red chili peppers, has been shown to increase the body's energy expenditure by promoting the burning of calories, even when you are at rest.
+Capsaicin, a compound derived from red chili pepper, has been shown to increase the body's energy expenditure by promoting the burning of calories, even when you are at rest.

-Capsaicin burns fat when you rest
+Capsaicin burns fat while you rest

 In a clinical study, encapsulated capsaicin was shown to promote weight loss in just four weeks!